 Higher education institutions in Belgium include universities and colleges like

-No, they only ask to send a copy of the first three pages of your passport + relevant pages with stamps/visa.
-You will have to bring your passport when you fetch your visa.
+No, they just request that you send them a copy of your first 3 pages of passport + related pages with stamps / visa.
+You’ll need to take your passport with you when you get your visa.